openedx/edx-documentation/en_us/course_authors/source/getting_started/glossary.rst

 **Certificate**

-  A document issued to a registered student who successfully completes a course.
-Not all edX courses offer certificates, and not all students register as certificate candidates.
+  A document issued to an enrolled student who successfully completes a course.
+  Not all edX courses offer certificates, and not all students enroll as certificate candidates.